frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 Today is a day of thanksgiving for the life of St. Josemaría, for the gift of St. Josemaría, and for everything that he has meant for the Church and for our lives.

-It\'s a great gift of God that He\'s given to each one of us, a grace that He has not given to everybody, and a grace of which God will ask us to account for when the time comes.
+It's a great gift of God that He's given to each one of us, a grace that He has not given to everybody, and a grace of which God will ask us to account for when the time comes.

-He\'s given us a focus on this very faithful instrument that He has used to do great things in the world.
+He's given us a focus on this very faithful instrument that He has used to do great things in the world.
 He was very great, and his life was great, because he responded in such a total way, very faithfully.

 We can ask God also that we might have that same fidelity to our calling that he had, with all of its aspects---attention to detail, holiness through our work, holiness in our family, carrying the cross very faithfully, responding to our Christian vocation, to holiness and apostolate, and asking St. Josemaría for the grace on this occasion to be a more fruitful apostle, so that we are apostles in all situations.

 We could also ask God for the grace to realize what we have.
-There\'s a phrase in Scripture where Our Lord says, "If you knew the gift of God..."
+There's a phrase in Scripture where Our Lord says, "If you knew the gift of God..."
 (John 4:10).

-Sometimes we don\'t realize the gift of God.
+Sometimes we don't realize the gift of God.
 Possibly over time and with grace, we come to have a deeper insight into what it is that God has placed in our hands.

-We could thank God for the fact that we know St. Josemaría, for being associated with him and with his life, for the regular exposure that we have to the things that he\'s left written for us---*The Way*, *The Forge*, the *Furrow*---spiritual treasures, an immense wealth that possibly many other people in the Church and the world are not exposed to.
+We could thank God for the fact that we know St. Josemaría, for being associated with him and with his life, for the regular exposure that we have to the things that he's left written for us---*The Way*, *The Forge*, the *Furrow*---spiritual treasures, an immense wealth that possibly many other people in the Church and the world are not exposed to.

 All this is a call to responsibility.
 We could ask God for the grace that we might be a little bit more like Him.
 Christ is our only model.
 But the saints point out a way to Christ for us.

-We have to try and be consequential in the things we see---to launch out into the deep, to keep asking God for the grace to see what He\'s asking of us---have a sort of permanent youthfulness of soul because we are madly in love with our Christian vocation.
+We have to try and be consequential in the things we see---to launch out into the deep, to keep asking God for the grace to see what He's asking of us---have a sort of permanent youthfulness of soul because we are madly in love with our Christian vocation.

 St. Josemaría liked to encourage people "to begin and to begin again" (Josemaría Escrivá, *The Way*, Point 292; *The Forge*, Point 384), to keep trying, to ask God for miracles, to keep trying until the last moment of our life, for our own personal conversion, and for the conversion of the people that God has placed around us.

 On the occasion of the canonization, I heard a story about a lady supernumerary member of Opus Dei from Madrid who wanted her husband to come to the canonization ceremony.
 Her husband was a Catholic but was not practicing.
-He hadn\'t been inside a church for years.
+He hadn't been inside a church for years.

-So, she asked St. Josemaría, not yet a saint, for that favor that her husband might accompany her to St. Peter\'s, to the ceremony, to this great event that meant so much to her.
+So, she asked St. Josemaría, not yet a saint, for that favor that her husband might accompany her to St. Peter's, to the ceremony, to this great event that meant so much to her.

 And she got a favor.
-Eventually, her husband agreed to come to Rome, to go to St. Peter\'s to attend some of the ceremony.
+Eventually, her husband agreed to come to Rome, to go to St. Peter's to attend some of the ceremony.

-But after about half an hour of the ceremony, he turned to his wife and said, "Look, I\'ve done everything that you asked me to do.
-I\'ve come here to Rome.
-I\'ve come to St. Peter\'s.
-I\'ve come to the ceremony, and now I\'ve had enough.
-I\'m going back to the hotel at Via della Conciliazione to have a beer."
+But after about half an hour of the ceremony, he turned to his wife and said, "Look, I've done everything that you asked me to do.
+I've come here to Rome.
+I've come to St. Peter's.
+I've come to the ceremony, and now I've had enough.
+I'm going back to the hotel at Via della Conciliazione to have a beer."
 So he left his wife there.

 Halfway through the ceremony, he went back to have his beer.
 He was a very well-to-do architect.
 He had done very well in his life, but he had no time for religion.

 He was sitting outside his hotel, sipping his beer, and he was watching the people as they came out from the ceremony, all very happy.

 What caught his eye was a group of very poor Peruvian farmers who happened to be standing fairly close to where he was sitting.
-He could see they were very simple people, and he began to see that they\'d come on this enormous journey.
+He could see they were very simple people, and he began to see that they'd come on this enormous journey.

 He began to be rather curious: What made these poor people come here?
 It must have been a great sacrifice and effort for them.

 And so, he began to entertain one of them in conversation, "Why did you come?
-What\'s this all about?"
+What's this all about?"

 They said, "Oh, you see, in our village in rural Peru, we owe an awful lot of things to St. Josemaría.
 He has done an immense number of favors for us.
 When we heard that the Church was going to canonize him, we felt that we really had to come.
 We had to do something special.
-But we didn\'t have the means.
+But we didn't have the means.

 "So, we did a novena to him, asking that we might have a double harvest.
 And he gave us a double harvest.
 And with that extra that we earned, we were able to get a loan from a bank of \$30,000.
 There were thirty of us.
 The fare was \$1,000 each to be here for a few days.

-"So, we took that loan, and we\'ll be paying off that loan for the rest of our lives.
+"So, we took that loan, and we'll be paying off that loan for the rest of our lives.
 But we are just so happy to be here and so grateful to God for allowing this to happen and to witness this privileged moment."

 The well-to-do architect from Madrid was beginning to feel very bad because he had been dragged almost kicking and screaming with a rope around his neck by his wife, very reluctantly.

 He had made no sacrifice at all to be here.
 And here were these people who had been so heroic.

 So, he took out his checkbook and he wrote out a check for \$30,000 and he handed it to the lady.
-She looked at it and she said, "Oh, it\'s a miracle!
-It\'s another miracle of St. Josemaría's."
+She looked at it and she said, "Oh, it's a miracle!
+It's another miracle of St. Josemaría's."

-The architect said, "I think I can testify to the fact that it really is a miracle because I\'ve never given anything to anybody in my whole life."
+The architect said, "I think I can testify to the fact that it really is a miracle because I've never given anything to anybody in my whole life."

 So that prayer of that lady supernumerary, asking St. Josemaría for a major favor for her husband, was well and truly answered.